ckr0/kyro/README.md

 the app frequently.
 In case it doesn't work please deploy it for free on replit as detailed below.)

 You can also deploy this app in a few clicks on replit platform.
 Just select Github repo ( github.com/ckr0/kyro ) when creating a new repl.
-Once the deployment is complete, you can click on the 'Run' button to start the app.
+Once the deployment is complete, you can click on the 'Run' button to start the app(It may take a couple of minutes to load the modules).